 If you're looking for a device that can charge multiple devices at once, consider the Choetech Dual Wireless Charger.
 It comes with a big pad and five built-in coils, so you can charge two phones simultaneously.
 Even better, the Choetech can charge both your phone and the AirPods or AirPods Pro case at the same time, which means there's less stuff you have to plug into the wall.

 The Choetech supports up to 10W output when charging two devices, and it comes with a 18W QC 3.0 adapter.
 And the company backs up this product with a 18-month warranty.

 That said, the charger is a bit bulkier than others, so it might be harder to bring along on trips.
 We do like the leather-like surface up top, which helps prevent phone slippage, and there are holes on the bottom to dissipate heat.
-Overall, the Choetech provides a good bang for the buck.
+Overall, the Choetech is the best wireless charger if you want good bang for your buck.

 The Belkin Wireless Charging Dock is one of the best wireless chargers because it's one of the most versatile.
 It can charge your iPhone at up to 7.5 watts and juice your Apple Watch and AirPods at 5W.

 Belkin says that its wireless charger charges through most lightweight cases up to 3mm in thickness.
 The accessory is back by a two-year warranty.
 Some owners on Amazon have complained about the small LED lights that can be somewhat distracting in the dark, but overall this is a strong option.